Why I Need Your Help?

 Detailed Assessment of the Cost Award Against me by the County Court

-Following a cost hearing before the Employment Tribunal on 22 March 2018 Employment Judge Spencer, by way of her judgment issued on 1 May 2018, awarded costs against me in favour of Ms. Henrietta Hill QC.
-Furthermore, she Ordered that a detailed assessment of Ms. Hill QC’s costs should be undertaken by the County Court.
+Following a cost hearing before the Employment Tribunal on 22 March 2018 Employment Judge Spencer by way of her Judgment issued on 1 May 2018, awarded costs against me in favour of Ms. Henrietta Hill QC; now known as The Honourable Mrs Justice Hill.
+Furthermore, Employment Judge Spencer ordered that a detailed assessment of Ms. Hill’s costs should be undertaken by the County Court given the sums involved.

 Crowd Fund Donations